How to Make an iOS App For Your Business? [CHECKLIST]

 While Android continues to dominate the international mobile market, Apple is catching up quickly. iOS beats Android in several critical locales, such as the USA, Canada, Australia, UK, Finland, and Japan.
 If you have an eye on these markets, developing an iPhone app might be precisely what you need to put your business into high gear.

+So you might ask yourself how to make an iOS app.
 To help you accomplish this task, we have prepared a comprehensive checklist of 19 action items to perform.
 Following them will allow you to build your iOS mobile app fast and hassle-free.

 iOS App Development: Research and Plan